docsdevbr/docker-doc-pt-br/includes/desktop-linux-launch.md

-To start Docker Desktop for Linux, search **Docker Desktop** on the **Applications** menu and open it.
-This launches the Docker menu icon and opens the Docker Dashboard, reporting the status of Docker Desktop.
+To start Docker Desktop for Linux:

+1. Open your **Applications** menu in Gnome/KDE Desktop and search for **Docker Desktop**.

+2. Select **Docker Desktop** to start Docker.

+   The Docker Subscription Service Agreement displays.

+3. Select **Accept** to continue.
+Docker Desktop starts after you accept the terms.

+   Note that Docker Desktop won't run if you do not agree to the terms.
+You can choose to accept the terms at a later date by opening Docker Desktop.

+   For more information, see [Docker Desktop Subscription Service Agreement](https://www.docker.com/legal/docker-subscription-service-agreement).
+It is recommended that you also read the [FAQs](https://www.docker.com/pricing/faq).

 Alternatively, open a terminal and run: